 Our program is accredited by, affiliated with, or a member of the following organizations:

-In addition, we are one of only 45 National Cancer Institute-designated comprehensive cancer centers in the U.S.
+In addition, we are the only National Cancer Institute-designated comprehensive cancer centers in San Diego County.

 See more information about blood and marrow transplants through our program: